 Get the Most Out of Your Hiring Decisions

-Only your organization can determine if hiring ex-felons is the right choice, and we recommend seeking legal counsel on this complex topic to create smart and fair policies.
-But you should know that there are also many other groups that qualify for WOTC, including veterans, persons with disabilities, and families that are receiving financial assistance.
+Only your organization can determine if hiring ex-felons is the right choice.
+We recommend seeking legal counsel on this complex topic to create smart and fair policies.
+But you should know that there are also many other groups that qualify for WOTC.
+This includes veterans, persons with disabilities, and families that are receiving financial assistance.
 At Efficient Hire, we’ve streamlined and automated the process of applying for these tax credits to make it as easy as possible.
 That’s why we recommend making WOTC part of your standard forms completion process if you want to capture credits to save your business money!
-Learn more about our solution here.
+Learn more about our solutions, request your free demo today!